-A: We offer a BACB approved course sequence and practicum experience, which meet the education and fieldwork requirements to sit for the BCBA exam.
+A: We offer a BACB verified course sequence and practicum experience, which meet the education and fieldwork requirements to sit for the BCBA exam (under the 4th Edition Task List).
 This includes 270 hours of graduate classroom instruction in specific areas of the BACB Fourth Edition Task List and 1,000 hours of supervised fieldwork in applied behavior analysis at the practicum level.
 The Assumption College Course Content Verification is available upon request.
 Applicants must also possess a master’s degree in behavior analysis, psychology, or education.

 Because the BACB periodically changes requirements to sit for the BCBA exam, applicants are encouraged to apply to take the exam soon after graduation.
 Assumption College cannot guarantee that students who delay to apply to take the exam will be approved.
-Ultimately, it is the student’s responsibility to ensure they meet all the requirements to be approved to take the exam.
+Ultimately, it is the student’s responsibility to ensure all the requirements to be approved to take the exam have been met.
 Assumption College cannot guarantee that students who are approved to take the exam will pass and become certified.

 Q: What is the difference between licensure and certification?

 A: Licensure and certification are two different things.
 Certification as a BCBA is a graduate-level, internationally recognized certification that is offered by the BACB.
 Applicants are required to have a master’s degree in behavior analysis, psychology, or education, complete a minimum number of supervised fieldwork hours in applied behavior analysis, and complete 270 graduate classroom hours of instruction in applied behavior analysis consistent with the Fourth Edition Task List and pass the BCBA exam.